-Ah, Tokyo – the capital of Japan.
-Whether it’s about exotic foods or groundbreaking discoveries, the city has continued to make news around the world, especially now that Tokyo is set to host the most awaited 2020 Olympics.
-If it’s your first time coming to Japan and you want to experience its culture, here are seven must-try activities all available in Tokyo!
+Whether it’s about exotic foods or groundbreaking discoveries, Japan has continued to make news around the world, especially now that Tokyo is set to host the most awaited 2020 Olympics.
+If it’s your first time coming to Japan and you want to experience its culture, here are seven must-try activities, and all available in Tokyo!

-If you have come to Tokyo to relax, then soaking at one of its local hot springs is a must!
-You can go to Ooedo-Onsen Monogatari, an onsen theme park in Odaiba, which is widely accessible to guests staying in the city, or visit the mountains of Hakone (easily accessible from Tokyo) for a top-grade hot spring dip.
+In Tokyo, you can go to Ooedo-Onsen Monogatari, an onsen theme park in Odaiba, which is widely accessible to guests staying in the city and immerses you in tradition.
+For a more rural experience, but still close to Tokyo, you can visit the mountains of Hakone (easily accessible from Tokyo) for a top-grade hot spring dip.
+If you are willing to travel a bit further out, check out Nagano, Tochigi, Kinugawa, or Kusatsu Onsen.

-You might not be a big fan of the sport, but the experience of watching professional sumo wrestlers is something you shouldn’t miss.
-Huge tournaments happen in Tokyo in January, May, and September, so if you’re in the city around these months, be sure to grab a ticket!
+You might not be a big fan of the sport, but the experience of watching professional sumo wrestlers is something you shouldn’t miss if you are looking for a uniquely Japanese experience.
+Huge tournaments take place in Tokyo in January, May, and September, so if you’re in the city around these months, be sure to grab a ticket!
+Be prepared to reserve well in advance, as sumo is popular and tickets sell out quickly.
+In case you are not able to get one, you can try and visit a training sumo stable around Ryogoku station in Tokyo, to at least see some practice fights.

 If you’re a huge fan of music, arts, and dance, this traditional Japanese form of entertainment should be on top of your list.
 With several theaters in Tokyo offering Kabuki performances, you will have enough options to consider depending on your location.
-There are full shows that can run from noon to evening and shorter ones that solely focus on the introduction of Kabuki.
+There are full shows that can run from noon to evening and shorter ones that solely focus on the introduction of Kabuki, or just seeing one or two acts.
+The short ones are especially good for beginners and tourists, and you are often given a booklet outlining the story and an audio interpreter.
 Popular locations include Kabukiza Theatre in Ginza and the National Theatre of Japan (Kokuritsu Gekijo) in Chiyoda.

 Tea can be found anywhere in Japan, but nothing beats the experience of drinking a cup after witnessing the intricate art involved in preparing it.
-Places like Waraku-an gives you the chance to sit down with a Japanese staff as they prepare your tea, complete with an attractive kimono getup!
+For a simple and quite experience you can have matcha and traditional sweets in gardens and teahouses, while for a more complicated tea ceremony it’s better to book in advance.
+In Tokyo, places like Waraku-an give you the chance to sit down with kimono-clad Japanese staff as they prepare your tea, complete with delicate Japanese wagashi sweets and carefully selected ceramic cups for the tea that are an art in itself.

-Tokyo is home to a lot more experiences that can only be done in Japan, but you can start with the seven things we’ve listed above.
-Let us know which activity you want to try first and which ones you want to add to your list!
+Tokyo is home to a lot more experiences that can only be done in Japan, but you can start with the six things we’ve listed above.

 ・Top 100 Things to Do in Asakusa, Tokyo’s Oldest Traditional District in 2018!